-Schleip, “Fascial plasticity: a new neurobiological explanation,” Journal of Bodywork & Movement Therapies, 2003
+Schleip, 2003, Journal of Bodywork & Movement Therapies

 Even if it works in some small way, thixotropic effect is going to be temporary, fading within seconds or minutes after hands are removed.
 When the stimulation stops, so does the thixotropy, and a therapy can’t work if the affected tissue immediately reverts to its previous state.
 Dr. Schleip calls this the “reversibility problem” and “definitely not an attractive implication of this model for the practitioner.”

-Most importantly, who cares?
-The whole idea that it’s therapeutic to have “looser” connective tissue is also obsolete.
+But, most importantly, who cares?
+The whole idea that it’s therapeutic to have “looser” connective tissue is is obviously simplistic nonsense, and always was.
 There are few therapeutic situations where you would actually want looser connective tissue, and even in those situations the problem could not be solved by thixotropy.

-A slightly different version of this article is used as a chapter in a much longer article about fascia:
+This article is a modified excerpt from a much longer article about fascia:

 - Massage increases circulation.
 Probably not… and definitely not as much as a little exercise.

 - “Tightness” matters.
 The three most common words in massage therapy — “you’re really tight” — are pointless.